00tugbayldrm00/SQL.world_layoffs_project/README.md.txt

 *Identifying which companies had the highest total laif off numbers in different years

 How to use : Open the SQL files to explore the project.
-All steps are documented in he files
+All steps are documented in the files